 - The table will move slowly through the scanner during imaging.

-- If you need an injection of contrast, it will be administered while you are being scanned.
+- If you need an injection of contrast, it will be administered while just prior to, and during, the scan.

 - You may be asked to hold your breath at certain points during the scan to avoid blurring the images.